-Here I am living my best 3 year old life.
-Probably about to have a complete melt down about my shoes being dirty.
+And I’m April.
+Here I am living my best 3 year old life, the year is 1987 and I’m probably about to have a complete melt down about my shoes being dirty.

 April received her degree in Child and Adolescent Development from California State University Fullerton and completed her Masters in Early Childhood Education with an emphasis on Leadership and Organizational Change.